 A European Food Safety Authority (EFSA) Panel looked at the effect of phytic acid on zinc status.
 They looked at different levels of phytic acid intake and looked at ranges of zinc requirements from 300mg to 1,200mg of phytic acid per day.
 They concluded that the Population Reference Intake (PRI) for adult men should be 9.4mg to 16.3mg of zinc per day and for women 7.4mg to 12.7mg per day proportional to the phytic acid intake.

-The amount of phytic acid in Huel has been measured to be around 1,550mg per 2,000kcal and the amount of zinc in 2,000kcal of Huel is 19.8mg (based on Huel European formula v2.3).
-Using the PRI for zinc, adjusting for a pro rata amount of zinc at 1,550mg of phytic acid, the amount required would be 18.7mg.
-Therefore, at 2,000kcal per day, the level of 19.8mg is more than adequate to cover both male and female requirements.
+The amount of phytic acid in Huel Powder v3.0 and Black Edition is relatively high and the amount of zinc in 2,000kcal of Huel Powder v3.0/Black Edition is 18/19mg).
+At 2,000kcal per day, the level of 18mg is more than adequate to cover both male and female requirements.

 To share with your friends, log in is required so that we can verify your identity and reward you for successful referrals.Log in to your account If you don't have a store account, you can create on here